-- 1. For client with abnormal lipid profile, referral to a registered dietitian or nutritionist if available for individual counseling and monitoring. - 2.
-For client on oral contraceptives refer to Standard Nurse Protocol for Abnormal Lipid Tests While Using Hormonal Contraceptives. - 3.
-If abnormal components of lipid profile are not improving on re-checks, refer to physician. - 4.
-If client is a tobacco user, referral to local cessation program and/or Georgia Tobacco Quit Line, 1-877-270-STOP (7867). - 5.
-Pregnant or lactating client.
+- 1. For patient with abnormal lipid profile, referral to a registered dietitian or nutritionist if available for individual counseling and monitoring. - 2.
+For patient on oral contraceptives refer to Standard Nurse Protocol for Abnormal Lipid Tests While Using Hormonal Contraceptives. - 3.
+If patient is a tobacco user, referral to local cessation program and/or Georgia Tobacco Quit Line, 1-877-270-STOP (7867). - 4.
+Pregnant or lactating patient. - 5.
+For Health Check patient with any subjective #8 risk factor findings refer to a primary care physician for future medical evaluations and Health Checks.